Thursday, 19 December 2013

 Method

-1. If the milk powder is coarse, powder it finely using a coffee grinder or Indian mixie.
+is coarse, powder it finely using a coffee grinder or Indian mixie.

 2. Take the milk powder, all purpose flour and baking soda in a bowl.
 Mix well.